mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 - `%CUSTOM_PLUGIN_CREATOR_USERNAME%`: username of the user who created the service;
 - `%CUSTOM_PLUGIN_PROJECT_GIT_PATH%`: full path of the repository of the Git provider;
 - `%GIT_PROVIDER_PROJECT%`: name of the Git project entered by the user (e.g. GitHub repository or GitLab project).
-- `%GIT_PROVIDER_GROUP%`: name of the group of projects entered by the user (e.g. GitHub organization or GitLab group).
+- `%GIT_PROVIDER_GROUP%`: name of the group of Projects entered by the user (e.g. GitHub organization or GitLab group).
 - `%GIT_PROVIDER_BASE_URL%`: URL base of the Git provider.
 - `%NEXUS_HOSTNAME%`: docker registry hostname.